cooklang/cooklang-c/CONTRIBUTING.md

 tempRec->stepList = stepList;
 ```
 Keep in mind that whenever you swap out a function for your own, you must follow the original function's header for it be usable by the linked list library.
 The footprints can be found in the LinkedListLib.h file, in the initializeList header.

+Also keep in mind that the default printing function is built to output strings that can be easily converted to JSON.
+Making any changes to this function might break the testing capabilities of the library.

 ## Note: